 Don’t you want those same people to like and engage with your ad, too?
 Of course, you do.

-LinkedIn is certainly a great advertising option for B2B marketers in 2019.
+LinkedIn is certainly a great advertising option for B2B marketers today.

 There’s plenty of different techniques to try with LinkedIn ads, but the most important thing you can do is to really watch what LinkedIn is doing and what new features they continue to roll out throughout the year.